• Recipes

 Ingredients for Rainbow Fried Rice

-For this recipe you will sauté in a wok or pan on the stove:
+For this recipe, you'll sauté in a pan or wok on the stove:

 • Carrot

-• Red bell pepper: Or yellow bell pepper or orange bell pepper.
+• Red bell pepper: Or you can use yellow bell pepper or orange bell pepper, but I use red for maximum color variance.

-• Sweet corn: Either frozen, canned, of cooked fresh.
+• Sweet corn: Either frozen, canned, or cooked fresh.

 Customizing

-Flavors: Change up the taste how you see fit.
-Add freshly grated ginger, more garlic, red pepper flakes, black pepper, rice wine vinegar, hoisin sauce, or anything else that sounds good.
+Flavors: This is a basic fried rice, so amp it up with more flavor if desired!
+Add freshly grated ginger, more garlic, a pinch of red pepper flakes, black pepper, rice wine vinegar, hoisin sauce, or anything else that sounds good.
+You could also stir in some Teriyaki Sauce towards the end of cooking.

-Vegetables: Change up the veggies based on your own favorites or what is in season.
-Include snow peas, cabbage, spinach, cauliflower, mushrooms, mung bean sprouts, etc.
+Vegetables: This recipe is wide open for customizing, so change up the veggies based on your own favorites or what's in season.
+Include snow peas, cabbage, spinach, cauliflower, mushrooms, mung bean sprouts, asparagus, broccoli, green onion, leeks, pineapple, etc.

-Add a protein: Serve this with cashews or peanuts, tempeh, edamame, tofu, vegan egg, vegan chicken strips, vegan beef, etc. We enjoy a flavorful tofu dish on the side like this Asian Garlic Tofu, Teriyaki Baked Tofu, or Easy Baked Tofu.
+Add another protein: Serve this dish with cashews, peanuts, tempeh, edamame, vegan chicken strips, vegan beef, etc. Or if you're not using the Eggy Tofu, try this Easy Baked Tofu, Asian Garlic Tofu, or Teriyaki Baked Tofu instead!

 Garnish: Top your bowl with sriracha hot sauce, green onions (scallions), or sesame seeds before serving if desired.

-For more inspiration, also browse all Asian-inspired recipes.
+For more inspiration, also browse all vegan Asian-inspired recipes.

 Print Recipe Pin Recipe Comment